 - Wipe the cabinets clean with a washcloth.
-If the cabinets are greasy, you should clean them properly with dish soap and water before starting the project.
+If the cabinets are greasy, you should clean sticky kitchen cabinets properly with dish soap and water before starting the project.

 - Sand the cabinets.
 Sand them nicely so that the surface of the cabinets is smooth for being repainted.

 - Wipe cabinets with a dry cloth so that all the sawdust is removed and the surface is smooth and dust-free.

 Once your cabinets are smooth and tidy, we’re ready for the next level.
 Let’s paint the base color.
 Here are some tips to follow when painting the base color: